tvdboom/ATOM/README.md

 		- 'MNB' for Multinomial Naïve Bayes
 		- 'BNB' for Bernoulli Naïve Bayes
 		- 'GP' for Gaussian Process (no hyperparameter tuning)
-		- 'LinReg' for Linear Regression (with elasticnet regularization)
+		- 'LinReg' for Linear Regression (ridge, lasso and elasticnet regularization)
 		- 'LogReg' for Logistic Regression
 		- 'LDA' for Linear Discriminant Analysis
 		- 'QDA' for Quadratic Discriminant Analysis
 		- 'KNN' for K-Nearest Neighbors
 		- 'Tree' for a single Decision Tree
-		- 'Bag' for Bagging
+		- 'Bag' for Bagging (with decision tree as base estimator)
 		- 'ET' for Extra-Trees
 		- 'RF' for Random Forest
 		- 'AdaBoost' for Adaptive Boosting